Poncho Balón: Feature film adaptation

 Due to successful ratings, co-creators and producers, René Castillo and Luis Usabiaga, have announced that an animated feature film based on the television shorts is in development.
 The producers also said they wanted to achieve the similar success with Pixar movies and possibly earn an Academy Award nomination with this film.
 It will be set during the 2014 FIFA World Cup in Brazil.
-Originally planned for a 2012 and 2014 release, the film is currently in production and was expected to be released sometime in 2015, produced by Kaxan Animation in Guadalajara, produced in English.
-It is currently unknown if Ánima Estudios, the producer of the television shorts, will be involved in the project.
+Originally planned for a 2012 and 2014 release, the film was expected to be released sometime in 2015, produced by Kaxan Animation in Guadalajara, produced in English.
+The film was never released.